How to enable passwordless SSH login on Ubuntu inside Multipass

 authorized_keys

 You then save that file, and log out of the Multipass instance.
-BTW, these instructions work for any remote computer that uses OpenSSH, not just Ubuntu running inside Multipass.
+BTW, these instructions work for any remote computer that uses OpenSSH, not just the Ubuntu instance running inside Multipass.

 Once you've done that, you can run: